Nandinee-Sharma/ToDoList/README.md

 ![alt text](image.png)

 # Usage
-The application allows you to add tasks to your list.
+- The application allows you to add tasks to your list.
-Tasks can be marked as completed or deleted.
+- Tasks can be marked as completed or deleted.
-Data is stored in localStorage(not applicable here), ensuring persistence across sessions.
+- Data is stored in localStorage, ensuring persistence across sessions.

 # Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any enhancements or bug fixes.# localStorage: